helium/HIP/00XX-long-epoch-consensus-rewards.md

 # Motivation
 [motivation]: #motivation

-The motivation behind this proposal is simple – to correct the under rewarding of consensus members relative to the target of 6% of total earnings.
-Long epochs can result for several reasons including the poor performance of one or more CG members, a software bug, or external factors such as reliability of Internet connections.
-There should be penalties for poor performance of consensus group members.
-However, the current rewards calculation unfairly penalizes the entire consensus group/pool.
+The motivation behind this proposal is faily simple – to correct the under rewarding of consensus members relative to the target of 6% of total earnings.
+This approach is suboptimal for several reasons:
+1. Long epochs can result for several reasons including the poor performance of one or more CG members, a software bug, or external factors such as reliability of Internet connections.
+While there should be penalties for poor performance of consensus group members, the current rewards calculation unfairly penalizes the entire consensus group/pool.
+2. The system create variability in the monthly amount of HNT minted.
+While minting less HNT on a monthly basis may have positive effect due to lower supply, it is not predictable and also continuously impacts the max supply since the halvings are tied to blocks not epochs.
+3. The relative allocation of rewards to community members (hotspot owners and consensus members) is reduced relative to HST holders any time epochs go long.
+The success of Helium depends on the cooperation of both groups and as such the relative earnings between the two should remain consistent.

-For example, in February 2021, consensus group members received only 4.7% of all rewards – nearly 25% less rewards than expected:
+In February 2021, for example, consensus group members received only 4.7% of all rewards – nearly 25% less rewards than expected:
 | Reward Type | Feb 2021 Total (HNT) | Percentage |
 | -- | ----- | ------ |
 |securities|1,557,743.05|34.5%|